sanjsvk/Yelp-Restaurant-Business-Analysis/README.md

 # Yelp_Restaurant_Business_Analysis
-Using Data Mining and unsupervised machine learning techniques to draw insights on restaurants based on their reviews
+Using Data Mining and Unsupervised Machine learning techniques to draw insights on restaurants based on their reviews